henrikglass/shaq/README.md

 # Usage
 At the core of Shaq is the *.ini project file.
 In this file, you define shaders and their respective inputs.
-Lets say you have two shaders you want to compose: One shader `mandelbrot` renders the mandelbrot set, at a certain zoom level, which is calculated from a uniform variable `time`.
-The other shader `dither`, takes an image, and applies an ordered dithering filter with a certain color bit depth `bpp`.
+Lets say you have two shaders you want to compose: One shader `mandelbrot` renders the mandelbrot set at a certain zoom level; the zoom level is calculated from a uniform variable `time`.
+The other shader `dither`, takes an image, and applies an ordered dithering filter to it with a certain color bit depth `bpp`.
 Such a project file may look something like this:

 ```ini